 Duo Mobile also supports fingerprint verification for Duo Push-based logins as an additional layer of security to verify your user identity.
 If you're using a device with fingerprint reader you'll need to scan your finger each time you authenticate via Duo Mobile (if required by your administrator).

 If you're not able to scan your fingerprint using the sensor you can also approve the Duo authentication request using the device's passcode (the same one you use on the Android lock screen).

-Just tap the key icon to get a one-time passcode for login.
+Tap an account to get a one-time passcode for login.
 This works anywhere, even in places where you don't have an internet connection or can't get cell service.

-Adding Accounts to Duo Mobile
+Add More Accounts to Duo Mobile

 Backup & Restore

 If your administrator enabled Duo Mobile's backup and restore functionality and you previously backed up your Duo-protected accounts from the app to Google Drive you can restore your accounts to Duo Mobile on a new Android device via the guided recovery process.
 You can also perform third-party account recovery if you previously opted-in to third-party account restore.
 Start the account recovery process by tapping I have existing accounts on the Duo Mobile welcome screen.